mozilla-bteam/bmo/docs/en/rst/api/core/v1/group.rst

                       stay the same.
-name          string  The name of the group. description   string  The description of the group. is_bug_group  int     Whether this group is to be used for bug reports or is
+name          string  The name of the group. description   string  The description of the group. is_system     int     Whether this group is to be used for bug reports or is
                       only administrative specific.
 user_regexp   string  A regular expression that allows users to be added to
-                      this group if their login matches. is_active     int     Whether this group is currently active or not. users         array   User objects that are members of this group; only returned if the user sets the ``membership`` parameter to
+                      this group if their login matches. use_for_bugs  int     Whether this group is currently use for bugs or not. users         array   User objects that are members of this group; only returned if the user sets the ``membership`` parameter to
                       1. Each user object has the items describe in the User